aepryus/Cocytus/Concise.md

 ## Always be Cognizant About Trade Offs

 Software development is a constant balancing act.
 One is constantly weighing the relative merits of a number of different factors.
-It is important to be cognizant of this process and to make thoughtful decisions about which to prioritize when they come into conflict with one another.
+It is helpful to be cognizant of this process and to make thoughtful decisions about which to prioritize when they come into conflict with one another.
 Here is a partial list of these considerations:

 - form and function of the app